Valencia-oh/PKMN-Jade/README.md

 - Gligar -- Made available all times in Route 45
 - Primeape -- Added to route 45 in the Day
-- Jynx, Sneasel, Delibird and Piloswine -- Ice Path Spawns Increased
+- Jynx, Sneasel, Delibird and Piloswine -- Ice Path Spawns Increased (v0.2-)
+- Sandslash -- added to Route 42 in Morning and Day
+- Totodile -- added to Lake of Rage
+- Magmar, Graveller - Added to Mt.
+Mortar
+- Houndour -- added to mt.mortar outside at Night
+- Gligar -- Added to Mt.
+Mortar as well
+- Azumarill -- replaces Mt.Mortar Marill
+- Primeape -- Added to Mt.Mortar in Mornings

 Note: All Evolution Stones (Dusk, Fire, Thunder, Water, Leaf, Moon, Sun, Shiny) and the Apples for Applin are sold in the Goldenrod Department Store,